Ukraine latest: US says Russia moving troops closer | DW | 18.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Washington claims Russia is moving more forces towards Ukraine while Russia says more of its tanks and jets were leaving the area.
+Washington claims Russia is moving forces towards Ukraine while Russia says more of its tanks and jets are leaving the area.
 Germany's Annalena Baerbock accused Moscow of making Cold War demands.
 DW has the latest.

 US President Joe Biden warned late Thursday more Russian troops moving toward the border with Ukraine, indicating an invasion could begin within days.